 My interest in architectural history and the use of digital resources is longstanding.
-I have been on the faculty of the architectural history department at the University of Virginia for 25 years and am currently serving as department chair for the second time.
+I have been on the faculty of the architectural history department at the University of Virginia for 28 years.
 In 2012-13 I held an Academy of Teaching Fellowship, which enabled me to design and lead a faculty program on integrating the use of technology into the classroom to enable undergraduate students to learn and use new digital tools.
 I have also conducted numerous workshops on pedagogy and in 2002 led an NEH summer seminar for teachers entitled: “Architectural Inheritances.”
+In 2016, I directed an NEH Landmarks Workshop entitled “All Men Are Created Equal”?
+Thomas Jefferson and Community Life at Monticello and UVA.”
+Participants comments from that workshop are available here.
+I consider it a tremendous privilege to have the opportunity to work with K-12 teachers through these NEH programs and very much look forward to another rewarding experience during the summer 2018.

-Together with my colleagues from Monticello and the University of Virginia, we will spend our week together examining the diverse evidence of community life in Jefferson’s times and debating its meaning.
+Together with my colleagues from Monticello, the University of Virginia and Poplar Forest, we will spend our two weeks together examining the diverse evidence of community life in Jefferson’s times and debating its meaning.
 I look forward to reading your application.

 Lisa Reilly, FSA